TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 4/Galatians 4.6.md

 ---

-And because ye are sons, God sent forth the Spirit of his Son into our hearts, crying, Abba, Father.
+And because you are children, God sent out the Spirit of his Son into your hearts, crying, "Abba, Father!"